ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 * Configuration and folder nodes may be moved if target is a folder.
 * Configuration and composite snapshot nodes cannot be moved to the root folder.
 * A move operation on snapshot nodes is supported only if the target is a composite snapshot node.
 This will launch the editor for that composite snapshot.
 The source nodes are of course not removed from their parent node.
-* Target folder may not contain nodes of same type and name as nodes subject to move.
+* Target folder may not contain nodes of same type and name as nodes subject to a move operation.

 Checks are performed on the service to enforce the above restrictions.
 If pre-conditions are not met when the selection is dropped, the application will present an error dialog.